How to Play Texas Hold’em: A Beginner’s Guide

 Etiquette

-These Texas Hold’em tips ensure that our sportsmanship is never questioned.
+These Texas Hold’em tips ensure that our sportsmanship is never questioned:

-- On rare ocassions, it’s a smart Texas Hold’em strategy to voluntarily reveal our cards after winning a hand or folding to a bet (only after the round of betting is finished).
+• On rare occasions, it’s a smart Texas Hold’em strategy to voluntarily reveal our cards after winning a hand or folding to a bet (only after the round of betting is finished).
 A sure-fire way to rile our opponents is to show these cards to a select few players and not all.
 An important Texas Hold’em tip would be to show your cards to all, or none, strategically after a round has completed.
 To be clear, there’s no expectation to show your cards unless you have to!

 Texas Hold’em Hands